-Working alone in retail – a risk, especially for women
+Working alone can be a risk, especially for women

-Assaults in the retail sector are very stressful for the employees directly affected.
-In addition to the effects of physical violence, those involved often suffer from psychological consequences for years after the crime.
-Women are particularly at risk, the retail sector employs more than 2.8 million workers in the UK and nearly 60% are female.
+Women are particularly at risk, the retail sector for example employs more than 2.8 million workers in the UK and nearly 60% are female.
 In addition, more and more female shop assistants work in the evening and are on their own.
 This results in additional dangers, as a large part of the assaults occur two hours before and after closing time.
 But what can be done to protect especially female employees who work alone from threats or theft?

 How to protect your sales staff from robberies